 Day players can be assured of finding a steady flow of micro-tournaments in a number of games and variants.
 Pot Limit Omaha (PLO), PLO8, bounty, turbo, hyper, 6-max, and deepstack tournaments can all be found daily with modest buy-ins.

 Borgata charges cash game players rake at a rate of $0.01 for every $0.18 put into the pot (5.56%).
-Stars and WSOP/888 charge just 5% in comparison.
+Stars charges just 5% in comparison, and WSOP/888 5.56%.
 Borgata also has the highest rake cap per pot in the state.

 The Borgata VIP system is dubbed iRewards and is comprised of five levels, each offering increasingly attractive perks.
 Simply contribute a certain amount of rake in tournament fees or table charges in a month and you will progress to the next level.